Distrito de La Infanta: Philippine Revolution

 The Philippine Revolution, which erupted in August 1896, quickly spread beyond the central provinces of Luzon.
 By September 1896, signs of unrest had already reached the Distrito de La Infanta.
 During that month, Rafael Luna, the District Politico-Militar Comandante, issued a public announcement indicating concern over the presence of revolutionary activity in the area.

-"I consider it appropriate, in accordance with the rights granted to me by the Law for the surveillance of public order in this district while the current circumstances we are going through last, to grant broad powers and authorize the Reverend Parish Priest to represent me as a delegate of my authority of Polillo, Fr.
-Román Prieto, granting him the powers to dictate what they deem appropriate regarding the public order and tranquility of the neighborhood, and to act according to the rigor of the Law to those who fail in their duties and to the current institutions, being also authorized If there is a need to search the home of a neighbor, do so; and obey all your orders as my representative at said point, as if there were also any suspicious neighbor, you will have him arrested and taken to it conveniently; He may also, of course, in my name, suspend from his employment the Gobernadorcillo, Justice of the Peace, Senior Lieutenant and Heads of Barangay who he sees did not faithfully carry out the position he is required to perform, sending him at the same time imprisoned under my authority.
+"I consider it appropriate, in accordance with the rights granted to me by the Law for the surveillance of public order in this district while the current circumstances through which we are passing, to confer broad powers and authorize the Reverend Parish Priest of Polillo, Fr.
+Román Prieto, to act as the delegate of my authority.
+Accordingly, I grant him the authority to issue whatever orders he considers necessary concerning the maintenance of public order and the peace of the community, and to proceed with the full rigor of the law against those who fail in their duties or violate the existing institutions.
+He is likewise authorized, whenever necessary, to conduct searches of the homes of any resident.
+All persons are to obey his orders as though they were issued directly by me in that locality.
+Likewise, should there be any resident considered suspicious, he shall cause such person to be arrested and brought before my authority.
+He is also empowered, in my name, to suspend from office any gobernadorcillo, justice of the peace, teniente mayor, or cabeza de barangay whom he finds failing faithfully to perform the duties of his office, sending such official under arrest to my authority.

-He will not give a written account of any matters he orders in the political-military sphere that I represent to inform my superiors.
-And for the record, I issue this power of attorney so that (no) neighbor of my civil authority and of the principality of that town may claim any ignorance, of not obeying my representative Reverend Parish Priest, in which case the rigor of the Law will be applied, that I am willing to do it.
+He shall report to me in writing on all political and military matters in which he acts as my representative, so that I may inform my superiors.
+To make this authority known, I issue this document so that no resident, civil authority, or member of the principalia of that town may plead ignorance as an excuse for failing to obey my representative, the Reverend Parish Priest, in which case I am prepared to enforce the full rigor of the law.

 Given in Binangonan de Lampón, on the twelfth of September, eighteen hundred and ninety-six.

 RAFAEL LUNA. - There is a stamp to say Comandacia P. M. of La Infanta."

+By mid-1898, the situation in the district had deteriorated significantly.
+On 28 June 1898, Spanish clergy in Binangonan de Lampon, Fr.
+Félix Ángel, received a warning from a schoolteacher from Anoling regarding an imminent uprising.